sofianedjerbi/ASCIICanyon/README.md

 - `-DMAX_SPEED=x` set max speed to x
 - `-DMIN_WALLSIZE=x` set the minimum wall size to x
 - `-DCURSOR_HEIGHT=x` set the default height of the cursor to x
-- `-HZ=x` if not def: auto speed incrementation; if def: set clock to x HZ
+- `-DHZ=x` if not def: auto speed incrementation; if def: set clock to x HZ
 - `-DWALLSIZE=x` set default wall size to x
 - `-DWALL=\'c\'` set the wall to the c character
 - `-DCURSOR=\"c\"` set the cursor to the c character